CarlosADuranVIllalobos/Breast_Cancer_Diagnosis_ML/README.md

 4. **Model Evaluation**:
    - Evaluate the performance of the trained models using the `model_evaluation.ipynb` notebook.

-To run the scripts from the command line: python scripts/preprocess.py python scripts/train.py python scripts/evaluate.py
 ## Modeling

 The project explores various machine learning models, including: